 Did the IRS Call Me or Is It a Scam?

-Will the IRS call me?
+Does the IRS call you?

 Why would the IRS call me?